achengscode/CRS/README.md

 Needs Completion/To Do list:
 ----------------------------

 __Aiming to have main functionality complete within week of April 6__

-__Aiming to have secondary functionality complete within week of April 13__

 * Main Functionality: